argoproj/argo-cd/docs/user-guide/projects.md

 Projects, which match `matchExpressions` specified in `argocd-cm` ConfigMap, inherit the following fields from the global project:

-* namespaceResourceBlacklist
+* namespaceResourceDenylist
-* namespaceResourceWhitelist
+* namespaceResourceAllowlist
-* clusterResourceBlacklist
+* clusterResourceDenylist
-* clusterResourceWhitelist
+* clusterResourceAllowlist
 * SyncWindows
 * SourceRepos
 * Destinations